Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Related Work

-The integration of generative language models~\cite{reflective_rephrase,Rose2022,shen-etal-2020-counseling} into digital psychotherapy shows promise in enhancing conversational flexibility and depth in chatbot-driven therapeutic interventions.
+The integration of generative language models~\cite{survey_llm_psychotherapy,shen-etal-2020-counseling} into digital psychotherapy shows promise in enhancing conversational flexibility and depth in chatbot-driven therapeutic interventions.
 Initial efforts to improve rigid, rule-based chatbots led to hybrid systems from prior work by~\cite{hybrid_ca} that combined Natural Language Generation (NLG)~\cite{nlg} with predefined dialogue scripts.
-These systems aimed to improve conversational fluidity by incorporating generative elements to create more empathetic, reflective responses, a core principle of MI~\cite{mi-1,mi-2}.
-For example, hybrid models generate reflective statements or paraphrases to encourage clients to explore their thoughts while staying aligned with therapeutic goals~\cite{Plug_play}.
+These systems aimed to improve conversational fluidity by incorporating generative elements to create more empathetic, reflective responses, a core principle of many psychotherapeutic techniques such as MI~\cite{mi-1,mi-2} and CBT~\cite{cbt-1}.
+For example, hybrid models generate reflective statements or paraphrases to encourage clients to explore their thoughts while staying aligned with therapeutic goals~\cite{Plug_play,reflective_rephrase,hybrid_ca}.
 With advancements in large language models (LLMs)~\cite{llm_1,llm_2}, the potential for more adaptive and contextually aware dialogues in digital psychotherapy has grown considerably.
-LLMs offer a more powerful ability to generate varied and nuanced responses, which can help in maintaining engagement and enhancing the user experience during psychotherapy~\cite{mi_reflection,cos}.
-In MI or CBT, where client engagement and reflective listening are critical~\cite{linwei-mi}, LLMs have shown promise by producing responses that align with therapeutic techniques, contributing to a more human-like conversational style~\cite{PELAU2021106855,mi_reflection}.
-Studies~\cite{llm_in_psychology,mi_reflection} have shown that such LLM-driven chatbots can foster user engagement through adaptive responses that reflect and validate client emotions.
+LLMs offer a more powerful ability to generate varied and nuanced responses, which can help maintain engagement and improve the user experience during psychotherapy~\cite{cos_xsun,mi_reflection}.
+In MI or CBT, where client engagement and reflective listening are critical~\cite{linwei-mi}, LLMs have shown promise by producing responses that align with therapeutic techniques~\cite{therapy_cbt_llm,cos_xsun}, with a more flexible and engaging conversational style~\cite{PELAU2021106855,generative_AI_chatbot_mental_health,Therapeutic_Skills_Affect_Clinical}.
+A recent study~\cite{generative_AI_chatbot_mental_health} demonstrated the effectiveness of generative AI chatbots in providing clinical-level mental health treatments, supported by evidence from a long-term randomized controlled trial.